 In addition to these fundamental subjects, law schools may offer various elective courses and some compulsory subjects.
-Both LLB and JD are three to four years long and will prepare you to take the next step towards becoming a lawyer.
+LLB and J.D. are three to four years long and will prepare you to take the next step toward becoming a lawyer.

 If you are searching for the top law schools in Australia, you must check out the following:

 University of Sydney

 University of Melbourne Law School

 The University of Western Australia